 Children’s books are all about ideas.
 Like the sculpture and installation art world, some published books push the boundaries as to what is a story.
 There is B.j.
 Novak’s book The Book With No Pictures - that is pure silliness and delight.
 As the title suggests, there are no pictures in the book, just a lot of very silly text.
 It guarantees to entertain and bring a smile to everyone’s face.

-At the other end of the spectrum there are picture books without words such as Molly Idle’s Flora and the Flamingo.
+At the other end of the spectrum there are picture books without words such as Molly Idle’s Flora and the Flamingo (video demo).
 This book is beautifully illustrated, and it tells a story of a girl and her friend – purely without words.

 It seems to me as far as the arts go – the great stuff entertains us or makes us think.
 It starts conversations.
 How it’s created shouldn’t matter.
 It’s also nice to know that a group of bees can get a major exhibit in an art gallery – if they could only learn to write!